Pay Clinics Bill | Pay Hospital Bill | Cost Estimator

 Mercy files your insurance claim as a courtesy service.
 However, you are ultimately responsible for paying for the services provided.

 Many insurance plans have pre-certification requirements.
 Generally, you or your physician is responsible for obtaining pre-certification.
 Most insurance companies will not accept pre-certifications from the hospital.

 To avoid penalties or reduction of payments, for which you will be responsible, call your insurance carrier or employer for specific information.

 Insurance companies do not pay for all medical services, even those that might be helpful to a patient.
 When a service is not covered by your insurance policy, you are responsible for paying the bill.

 Physicians dictate your diagnosis for each visit or procedure.
 We are unable to change this information just so the claim will be paid.

-During registration, Medicare recipients will receive a form entitled “An Important Message from Medicare.”
+During registration, Medicare recipients being admitted into the hospital will be presented with the form, “An Important Message from Medicare.”
 This form provides important information and telephone numbers that may be needed by our Medicare patients.

 We require all Medicaid patients to present a current eligibility card at the time of registration.
 Without verification of your coverage, you will be responsible for your account.

 We will bill your account to Medicaid when all necessary information has been provided.
 You are responsible for non-covered portions and spend-down requirements associated with your individual coverage.